 Below her were gathered the rangers, a collection of men and women, all armed for the purpose of retaking the city, block by block, building by building.
 They seemed an army lost in time, garbed in piecemeal leather armor worn over a mix of ragged modern and homemade clothing.
 In their hands, they carried torches and what few flashlights still had power left.
 Slung over their backs were bows and quivers, with swords and iron maces at their hips.
 Some had dug up crossbows meant for hunting game, while others scavenged antique swords.
 Still, though they were less than fifty in number, they were the best soldiers that could be found.
 The best trained, the most disciplined, and most of all possessing a fearlessness in the face of the unknown.

 “Everyone’s gathered.”
 The familiar voice of her adoptive daughter, Hildegard, caught Hanne’s attention as she turned to face her.
 Though young, Hildegard was easily one of the rangers’ finest.
-She was one of the few with training in swordsmanship, making her a peerless combatant with her sword.
+She was one of the few with training in swordsmanship, making her their lead in armed melee.
 She had helped train most of the rangers gathered below them.
 Beyond that, Hildegard was a mage, and no mere scholar or student of the arcane but a full-fledged combat mage, one of the city’s only such examples.
-Hanne had been chosen by Capitolina to lead the rangers given her experience as an army officer in the past.
+Hanne had been chosen by Capitolina to lead the rangers given her experience as a commando with the German SEK.
 Hildegard, however, was her most dangerous weapon against the creatures outside their brittle wall, and she would be a necessity tonight.

 “Rangers of Rome!”
 Hanne called out to them, heads turning towards her as she slid down the ladder to the street, the gathered warriors parting for her.
 “This is the night we’ve been preparing for.”
 Slowly she walked among them, the men and women making way for her passage.
 All of them had the same resolute look on their faces, expressions of determination against the mythical things that awaited them outside the gates.